Pre-Symposium III, 2020

 Water carries with it ongoing natural and cultural histories of journeys, discoveries and invasions.
 Yet it also holds promise in a world that was never fixed in the first place.
 The lands on the coasts of Finland are rising, gradually, as they have done since the release of the weight of ice sheets at the end of the last Ice Age.
 Half a centimetre a year in the Archipelago Sea, half a metre in a century.
 Will the seas rise as fast due to the melting glaciers in the future and eventually catch up with the shifting shorelines here?

 The Baltic Sea can be seen as an indicator of things to come, a transitional zone where both planetary and local environmental transformations have a rapid observable impact.
 The Archipelago Research Institute of Turku University, on the island of Seili in the Archipelago Sea, has for decades been gathering data on the changing salinity levels, among other factors.
 This is the place to slow down and ponder upon these questions, empirically and imaginatively, even in the face of a global emergency.

 The Aboagora Pre-Symposium 2020

-The Pre-Symposium offers a momentary pause in habitual patterns and processes of practice.
-This can open up other modes of engagement and sensibilities critically situated in relation to the specific ecosystem and history of the Turku Archipelago.
-Furthermore, it implies retreat from the conventions of boundary-making between disciplines and epistemologies, in order to nurture an ecology of practices.
-It is an exceptional opportunity to slow down to discuss and share ideas with artists and researchers from different fields and backgrounds, perhaps even a prospect for new ideas and collaborations.
+The Pre-Symposium offered a momentary pause in habitual patterns and processes of practice.
+This opened up other modes of engagement and sensibilities critically situated in relation to the specific ecosystem and history of the Turku Archipelago.
+Furthermore, it implied retreat from the conventions of boundary-making between disciplines and epistemologies, in order to nurture an ecology of practices.